Achievable logoAchievable logo

 Suitability basics

-Suitability refers to the risks and benefits of an investment and is used to determine if an investment is appropriate for an investor.
-The Series 7 is essentially a suitability exam, with 73% of the exam covering some aspect of suitability.
+Suitability refers to the risks and benefits of an investment and is used to determine whether an investment is appropriate for a particular investor.
+The Series 7 is heavily focused on suitability, with about 73% of the exam testing some aspect of it.

 • B - Benefits